Royal Caribbean Cruises Ltd (RCL)

 Quick ratio = (Cash + Short-term investments + Receivables) ÷ Total current liabilities

-The quick ratio of Royal Caribbean Group has been fluctuating over the past eight quarters.
-The quick ratio measures the company's ability to meet its short-term obligations with its most liquid assets excluding inventory.
+The quick ratio of Royal Caribbean Cruises Ltd has fluctuated over the past few years, indicating varying levels of the company's ability to meet its short-term obligations with its most liquid assets excluding inventory.

 See also: